bartvanhoey/DomainDrivenDesignWorkshop/README.md

 This is a **free hands-on Domain Driven Design workshop** wherein the **DDD main concepts** will be explained.

-The **main goal** of this workshop is to provide students/teachers/developers/architects with **a free practical guide to study/teach DDD concepts**.
-It is based on the [Implementing Domain Driven Design](https://docs.abp.io/en/abp/latest/Domain-Driven-Design-Implementation-Guide) guide you can find in the **ABP Framework Documents**.
+The **main goal** of this workshop is to provide software architects/developers/trainder/students/teachers with **a free practical guide to study/teach DDD concepts**.
+It is based on the [Implementing Domain Driven Design Guide](https://docs.abp.io/en/abp/latest/Domain-Driven-Design-Implementation-Guide) you can find in the **ABP Framework Documents**.

 In this **step-by-step workshop** you will create an **IssueTracking application** following Domain Driven Design techniques.